leangjia/blender_docs/manual/interface/tool_system.rst

    :Hotkey:    :kbd:`Shift-Spacebar`

-Pressing :kbd:`Shift-Space` will open a tool bar at the location of your cursor.
-Pressing the letters displayed beside the tool or clicking on the tool will then select that tool.
+You can switch tools with a toolbar that will pop up at the location of your cursor after pressing :kbd:`Shift-Spacebar`.
+The shortcuts for selecting the tools are displayed on the right.

-Alternativly, you can map this action to :kbd:`Spacebar` in the user preferences.
+Alternatively, you can map this action to :kbd:`Spacebar` in the Preferences.
+Then you'll be able use :kbd:`Spacebar` like a modifier key (similar to pressing :kbd:`Ctrl` or :kbd:`Shift`).

+:kbd:`Spacebar T` for Transform, :kbd:`Spacebar D` for Annotate, :kbd:`Spacebar M` for measure, etc.
 See :ref:`Spacebar Action <keymap-blender_default-spacebar_action>`.

 Quick Favorites
 ===============